-As residents of Florida and the Gulf Coast brace for Hurricane Michael, they'll hear lots about storm surge, a bulge of seawater that accompanies hurricanes.
+As residents of along the coast of the United States brace for another hurricane season, they'll hear lots about storm surge, a bulge of seawater that accompanies hurricanes.
 It is, statistically, the biggest culprit when it comes to death and destruction in a hurricane.
 Though to give credit where credit is due, storm surge is largely the result of high winds pushing the water along.

 Either way, wind or water, the point remains: With hurricanes, it's best not to mess around.

 Crashing surf and rising rivers are signs of storm surge, which the National Oceanic and Atmospheric Association defines as the "abnormal rise in seawater level during a storm, measured as the height of the water above the normal predicted astronomical tide."

 "Typically, there are two factors," says Steve Weagle, the chief meteorologist for WPTV in West Palm Beach, Florida, explaining what causes storm surges.
 "One is lower atmospheric pressure, the other is wind blowing across a water body, the friction piling the water up against the coastline."